Start Now To Improve Your Company’s Chance of Success

 • Should this idea be patented, even if it is novel?

 • Will the market for this idea be around in a few years?

 Sure, you run the risk of being typecast as the wet blanket asking “So, have you done any due diligence yet?”

 The upside is that colleagues will eventually learn that they should have a ready answer *before* they talk with you.
 After all, who wants to be in a meeting and have a simple question like this come up without having some facts at hand?

 It can seem counterproductive to slow the exciting idea train down, but isn’t it good to know whether there’s a successful depot just down the tracks?
-Yes, you may take some heat as the one who rains on everyone’s new ideas but eventually you’ll be the hero for saving your company money, having greater frequency of successes and fewer product flops.
+Yes, you may take some heat as the one who rains on everyone’s new ideas but eventually, you’ll be the hero for saving your company money, having a greater frequency of successes, and fewer product flops.

 Graphic: smatch (Dollar Photo)